-To understand how funding is used to deliver transportation services to students, school boards, consortia, and operators are to report on expenditures incurred by their respective organizations.
+To understand how funding is used to deliver transportation services to students, school boards, consortia, and operators are to provide actual routing data as well as to report on expenditures incurred by their respective organizations.
 Additional information including reporting templates can be accessed via the ministry's website: https://efis.fma.csc.gov.on.ca/faab/Memos.htm under the Student Transportation SB Memo for the respective year.